dinhomathias/Amc/Making-your-bot-persistent.md

 If you want to create your own persistence class, please carefully read the docs on [BasePersistence](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.basepersistence.html).
 It will tell you what methods you need to overwrite.

-If you've written a persistence class that could benefit others (e.g. a general one covering all types of data), it would be great if you linked it here or even better made it available in [ptbcontrib](https://github.com/python-telegram-bot/ptbcontrib).
+If you've written a persistence class that could benefit others (e.g., a general one covering all types of data), it would be great if you linked it here or even better made it available in [ptbcontrib](https://github.com/python-telegram-bot/ptbcontrib).

 ## What do I need to change?
 To make your bot persistent you need to do the following.